gregpalmr/dremio-example-nodejs-jdbc-app/README.md

                                       trip_distance_mi               trip_distance_mi

-### 1. Start the open source version of Dremio on your computers (requires Docker desktop to be installed)
+### a.
+Start the open source version of Dremio on your computers (requires Docker desktop to be installed)

      Pull down the latest docker image

          $ docker pull dremio/dremio_oss:latest